Top 10 Machine Learning Project Ideas That You Can Implement

 Machine Learning is one of the most popular emerging technologies in current times!
 And the best way to learn this technology is by doing projects.
 Other options like online courses, reading books, etc. only help in understanding the basics of ML, but it is only possible to truly learn the subject by doing projects with real-world data.
 This article has 10 Machine Learning Project Ideas that you can Implement and in doing so, learn more about Machine Learning than you ever did!

 Most of these projects have corresponding data sets that are available on Kaggle.
 You can use these datasets to complete the projects and learn some new skills in the field of ML.
 These projects are well suited to you if you are in the beginner/intermediate phase and still learning more about Machine Learning.
-In case you want more advanced challenges, you can always find more complex project son Kaggle.
+In case you want more advanced challenges, you can always find more complex projects on Kaggle.
 So without further ado, let’s get started with these projects and learn something new!

 1. Titanic Survival Project

 This is a beginner’s project on Kaggle that is best for you if you are just getting started with ML projects.
-This deals with the Titanic disaster that is one of the most famous in marine history.
-All you have to do in the project is predict which passengers survived the Titanic shipwreck based on data such as their age, gender, socio-economic class, etc. For example, it is highly probable that someone rich from the first-class survived as compared to someone from the third class.
+This deals with the Titanic disaster which is one of the most famous in marine history.
+All you have to do in the project is predict which passengers survived the Titanic shipwreck based on data such as their age, gender, socio-economic class, etc. For example, it is highly probable that someone rich from the first class survived as compared to someone from the third class.
 You can use the Titanic dataset on Kaggle for this project.
 And just to make things more interesting, this dataset contains real data based on the people who died and survived the actual Titanic disaster.

 2. Personality Prediction Project

-Imagine how interesting it would be to read the posts written by people online and be able to understand their overall personality?
+Imagine how interesting it would be to read the posts written by people online and be able to understand their overall personality.
 It would solve a lot of confusion on the internet!
-This ML project aims to find the Myers Briggs personality of a person based on the types of posts they put on social media.
+This ML project aims to find the Myers-Briggs personality of a person based on the types of posts they put on social media.
 Myers Briggs Type Indicator is a personality identification system that divides a person into one of 16 different personalities based on introversion, intuition, thinking, and perceiving capabilities.
 The axis ranges from Introversion (I) to Extroversion (E), Intuition (N) to Sensing (S), Thinking (T) to Feeling (F), and Judging (J) to Perceiving (P).
 You can use the Personality prediction dataset available on Kaggle to create the ML project.

 3. Loan Prediction Project